Monthly star guide - What to see in October Night Sky (2023)

 October Moon Phases

-October's full moon is called the Hunter's moon.
-October is the preferred month to hunt summer-fattened deer and fox unable to hide in bare fields.
-Like the harvest moon, the hunter's moon is also particularly bright and long in the sky, giving hunters the opportunity to stalk prey at night.
+October's full Moon is called the Hunter's Moon.
+October is the preferred month to hunt summer-fattened deer and foxes unable to hide in bare fields.
+Like the harvest moon, the Hunter's Moon is also particularly bright and long in the sky, allowing hunters to stalk prey at night.
 Other names include the travel moon and the dying grass moon.

 Full Moon and New Moon for October 2023